ntop/ntopng/doc/src/api/lua_c/index.rst

 =========

 The ntopng core provides a Lua C API to interact with it.
-The API is internally used by periodic scripts and gui scripts to extract information or to apply configuration changes.
+The API is internally used by periodic scripts and GUI scripts to extract information or to apply configuration changes.

 Custom user scripts can use the API, for example, to provide new data visualizations